 How to Run a Board Meeting that’s Engaging and Productive.
 Make sure your meetings are highly productive, so your team can have enough time to discuss important matters that require an official board vote.

 Young Professionals Board: Does Your Organization Need One?
-Thinking about creating a young professionals board to handle some of your main board’s work and enable the board of directors to focus on effective decision making?
+Thinking about creating a young professional board to handle some of your main board’s work and enable the board of directors to focus on effective decision-making?
 Check out this guide to find out what you need to know.